scientisty/machine-learning/neural_networks/software/caffe_installation.md

     -DPYTHON_LIBRARY=#{py_prefix}/lib/libpython2.7.dylib
     -DPYTHON_INCLUDE_DIR=#{py_prefix}/include/python2.7

-Note: no need to modify opencv formulat, at least not with with-python3 and without-numpy

 If using Anaconda Python, HDF5 is bundled and the hdf5 formula can be skipped.

-    # with Python pycaffe needs dependencies built from source
-    brew install --build-from-source --with-python -vd protobuf
-    brew install --build-from-source -vd boost boost-python

-Note:

-* current protobuf (3.2.0) does not have `--with-python` flag, only `--with-python3` and `--without-python`!
-* current opencv (2.4.13.2 and 3.2.0) have `--without-numpy` (seems like what I want, but effect unclear from looking at formula) and `--without-python` option and opencv3 has additional `--with-python3` and `--with-contrib` (possibly good).
-Opencv does not seem able to build for python2 and python3 simultaneously (but other formula may be).

-### And I did...
+#### But I did

 Install Caffe.
 Other dependencies already installed, and brew hdf5 not required since Anaconda provides it.

     brew install --build-from-source opencv3 --without-python --with-python3 --without-numpy

-Note: Strange, but seemed to need `--without-python` to not complain about building for both versions. `--without-numpy` needed to prevent Hombrew from installing its own numpy.

 This builds `/usr/local/opt/opencv3/lib/python3.5/site-packages/cv2.cpython-35m-darwin.so` (actually `/usr/local/Cellar/opencv3/3.2.0/...`).
-Some suggest renaming to cv2.so
+Some suggest renaming to `cv2.so` but I don't think you have to due to new naming standards.

+Note:

+* no need to modify opencv formula, at least not with `--with-python3` and `--without-numpy`
+* Strange, but seemed to need `--without-python` to not complain about building for both versions. `--without-numpy` needed to prevent Hombrew from installing its own numpy.
+* current opencv (2.4.13.2 and 3.2.0) have `--without-numpy` (seems like what I want, but effect unclear from looking at formula) and `--without-python` option and opencv3 has additional `--with-python3` and `--with-contrib` (possibly good).
+Opencv does not seem able to build for python2 and python3 simultaneously (but other formula may be).

+#### Dependency Instructions

+    # with Python pycaffe needs dependencies built from source
+    brew install --build-from-source --with-python -vd protobuf
+    brew install --build-from-source -vd boost boost-python

+#### But I did

     brew install --build-from-source --with-python3 protobuf
     brew install --build-from-source boost # don't think source is needed brew install --build-from-source --with-python3 boost-python

+Note:

-Note: `--with-python3` implies `--build-from-source`
+* `--with-python3` implies `--build-from-source`
+* current protobuf (3.2.0) does not have `--with-python` flag, only `--with-python3` and `--without-python`!

-Note: Anaconda does have protobuf, maybe we can use it but Caffe site shows installing with Homebrew.
+* Anaconda does have protobuf, maybe we can use it but Caffe site shows installing with Homebrew.

+#### Compilation I did

+Edit `Makefile.config`, incl uncomment `CPU_ONLY := 1`.

 Build caffe:

     make all -j4
     make test
-    mke runtest
+    make runtest

-Note: builds go to build directory (actually symlink to .build_release)
+Note: builds go to `build` directory (actually symlink to `.build_release`)

-but the following barf:
+Build was successfule, but the following barf:

     make runtest                          # barfs
     .build_release/tools/test_all.testbin # barfs
     .build_release/tools/caffe            # barfs

 With the error: